distrlct1/ac_malaysian_plate/README.md

 > Credit not required, but appreciated.
 > Just don’t try to lock it behind a paywall or pull any NFT clownery 🪦

----

 ## 🏁 Credits

 Made by distrlct1.
 Discord: respwn3d

-Old project, just dropping it out there now.
-Use it, mod it, break it, I ain’t maintaining it but y’all go crazy 🤙

----

-🛠️ Latest additions:
-- Framed plate design inspired by JPJ-issue plate holders
-- Clean plate variant for showroom-style displays
-- Early codebase prep for EV series plate support